January is a great time to hit the reset button and refocus on priorities. At our theme park, that’s our winter plan, too!

 I know.
 I know.
 You want me to get back to telling you more about the work on our rides.
 Each attraction has scheduled maintenance we do in the off-season to ensure everything runs in top shape.
 This off-season, Lightning Rod, Mystery Mine and Thunderhead are getting lots of attention.
 I’m looking forward to telling you more about that soon.
 Yes, I’m going to hold you in suspense for now!

 Many of the items on our off-season to-do list come directly from you, our guests.
 We listen.
 When there’s a request we can accommodate, we try to do so.
 We always hear that guests want more shade and seating.
 In Rivertown Junction, Dogs N Taters is gaining seating as well as more tables and chairs in Craftsman’s Valley.
 That’s where you’ll see our Blacksmith & Foundry have been relocated so we can provide more space (that is, elbow room and additional seats) for our Hickory House eatery.
 There will be a new covered area for dining.
 Meanwhile, this is a peek inside the new location for our blacksmith shop.

 It’s only Jan.
 14, so there’s lots of work yet to be done.
 I’ll keep you updated as we move closer to opening day!
-To plan your 2021 trip, be sure to check our operational calendar HERE.
+If you’re looking for things to do in spring, be sure to check our operational calendar, to plan your 2021 trip.